asi-alliance/asi-chain/README.md

 - Environment variables are managed through `.env` files per service
 - The indexer uses Rust CLI (`node_cli`) for blockchain interaction, not HTTP APIs
 - The wallet includes WalletConnect v2 support for DApp connectivity
-- Production deployments use `docker-compose.production.yml` with Redis caching
-- Security configurations are centralized in the `security/` directory
-- Infrastructure as Code is managed via Terraform in `infrastructure/terraform/`
-- External integrations (GitLab MCP) are in the `integrations/` directory

 ## 📊 Governance